 The internal evaluation of the Board, the Committees and individual Directors, including any succession planning, is undertaken on an annual basis, to determine the effectiveness of their performance and suitability to the changing business requirements.
 There is also a continuous and ongoing process of evaluation, which historically has resulted in an increase in the Board size as the business grew to 2010, and a shrinking in the Board size and remuneration as the business became affected by the poor markets for nickel and other commodities in the years after 2011.
-The skills required at board level changed under the pressure of these events, and this also influenced board composition decisions.
+The skills required at the Board level changed under the pressure of these events, and this also influenced the Board composition decisions.

 The assessment criteria are based on the need to promote the Company’s Business Model, industry practices and the need for balance, the Company’s immediate aspirations as well as the specific skills, knowledge and capabilities that are required to perform certain roles.